Perennial Basil

 Perennial

 Perennial basil here means the clove-scented shrubby Ocimum that survives where sweet basil goes to compost — woody base, strong aroma, bee traffic. subtropical and tropical Americas: often root-hardy in 9b with mulch; top freezes, crown sometimes laughs and resprouts.
-Not the same as sterile 'African Blue' pots on Pinterest. ☀️💧 Sun and Water Requirements: - Full sun for dense oils; part shade tolerable but stretches stems. - Well-drained fertile soil; drought-tolerant once established but basil-class flavor needs moisture. - Avoid boggy winter pots — roots rot when cold meets sogginess. ✂️ Methods to Propagate: - Cuttings: root softwood to semi-hardwood in warm months under humidity. - Seeds: start warm; variability in scent intensity — cull boring seedlings. - Division: split older crowns in spring when actively pushing.
+Not the same as sterile 'African Blue' pots on Pinterest.
+Full sun for dense oils; part shade tolerable but stretches stems.
+Well-drained fertile soil; drought-tolerant once established but basil-class flavor needs moisture.
+Avoid boggy winter pots — roots rot when cold meets sogginess.
+Cuttings: root softwood to semi-hardwood in warm months under humidity.
+Seeds: start warm; variability in scent intensity — cull boring seedlings.
+Division: split older crowns in spring when actively pushing.
+Perennial Basil: pick peak flavor when fruits soften slightly and detach easily -- birds are a parallel calendar.
+Harvest after dew dries to reduce mold in baskets.
+Jam batches same day if humidity is high; acid and sugar balance matter more than Instagram gloss.

 Good Neighbors